WA9ACE/EventMapper/README.md

 # EventMapper

-EventMapper is just a small event library for Ruby I'm writing for a small side project.
-It's pretty simple and works pretty much the way you'd expect events to work in JavaScript.
+EventMapper is just a small, threaded event library for Ruby I'm writing for a small side project.
+It's pretty simple and works pretty much the way you'd expect events to work in JavaScript with the exception of being threaded.

 ## Installation